 The south rim of Grand Canyon National Park is a 3.5-hour drive from Phoenix.
 Take Interstate 17 north from Phoenix to Flagstaff.
 From Flagstaff take Route 180 northwest to the south entrance and the park's visitor center.
 Or take Highway 89 to Route 64 to the park's east entrance.

 Home of Northern Arizona University, Flagstaff is located 146 miles north of Phoenix on Interstate 17.
 A visit to the Lowell Observatory atop Mars Hill, where the planet Pluto was discovered in 1930, is recommended.
 The Museum of Northern Arizona features an extensive exhibit of Native American art.
 Snow skiers will find some of the best conditions in the country at Arizona Snowbowl, located in the majestic San Francisco Peaks.

 Get the details on those and more of our Top 10 Things to do in Flagstaff.

-Flagstaff is just 2.5 hours from Phoenix.
+Flagstaff is 2.5 hours from Phoenix, north on Interstate 17.